onzfonz/comp227/src/content/7/en/part7e.md

 One motivation for server-side rendering is Search Engine Optimization (SEO).
 Search engines have traditionally been very bad at recognizing JavaScript-rendered content.
+However, the situation remains fluid and ever-changing.
-However, the tide might be turning, e.g. take a look at [this](https://www.javascriptstuff.com/react-seo/) and [this](https://medium.freecodecamp.org/seo-vs-react-is-it-neccessary-to-render-react-pages-in-the-backend-74ce5015c0c9).
+If you're interested, take a look at [this](https://www.javascriptstuff.com/react-seo/) and [this](https://medium.freecodecamp.org/seo-vs-react-is-it-neccessary-to-render-react-pages-in-the-backend-74ce5015c0c9).

 Of course, server-side rendering is not anything specific to React or even JavaScript.
-Using the same programming language throughout the stack in theory simplifies the execution of the concept because the same code can be run on both the front- and backend.
+Using the same programming language throughout the stack in theory simplifies the execution of the concept because the same code can be run on both the front and backend.

 Along with server-side rendering, there has been talk of so-called **isomorphic applications** and **universal code**, although there has been some debate about their definitions.